-The California Department of Human Resources (CalHR) is actively working on a variety of streamlining efforts, one of which is the Career Executive Assignment (CEA) delegated process.
-In cooperation with both internal and external stakeholders, CalHR has developed new procedures that allow departments to manage more of their own CEA programs.
-These new procedures provide departments greater flexibility while improving efficiency and maintaining accountability.
+In cooperation with both internal and external stakeholders, the California Department of Human Resources (CalHR) has implemented streamlined procedures that allow departments to manage more of their own Career Executive Assignment (CEA) programs.
+These procedures provide departments greater flexibility while improving efficiency and maintaining accountability.

 Departments that have signed a formal CEA Delegation Agreement with CalHR will have the authority to:

-Establish new CEA's through the new CEA Action Proposal process
+Establish new CEAs and make major concept revisions through the new CEA Action Proposal process

 Determine appropriate levels for existing CEAs